zouyaoji/vue-cesium/website/docs/zh-CN/migration-from-2.x.md

 - `logo` -> `showCredit`

-### vc-provider-imagery-arcgis-mapserver
+### vc-imagery-provider-arcgis-mapserver

-- Renamed to `vc-provider-imagery-arcgis`
+- Renamed to `vc-imagery-provider-arcgis`

-### vc-provider-terrain-arcgis-tiled-elevation
+### vc-terrain-provider-arcgis-tiled-elevation

-- Renamed to `vc-provider-terrain-arcgis`
+- Renamed to `vc-terrain-provider-arcgis`

 ### vc-provider-imagery-style-mapbox

-- Renamed to `vc-provider-imagery-mapbox`
+- Renamed to `vc-imagery-provider-mapbox`

 ### vc-provider-imagery-tile-mapservice